 - Theory Y: As per this, workers are inherently motivated and eager to accept responsibility where an appropriate management style is required to focus on creating a productive work environment.

 Motivation is the psychological factor that enables human beings to be more productive and performance is measured through key performance indicators.
-If leaders are motivated, subordinates will be motivated through getting supports.
+If leaders are motivated, subordinates will be motivated by getting support.
 The company should keep sharp knowledge on implementing employee motivation theories at the workplace to get the best output from the workforce.

 5 Differences Between Job Description and Job Specification with Complete Exampleloyee Motivation Theories, strategies for employee motivation, employees motivation